 Fringe performers are not offered any payment or expenses and admission to the Fringe is free.

 Audiences are not required to book in advance.

 Jess Penrose and Mel Taylor of Playful Being are great believers in the transformative power of seeing the familiar with new eyes; of making the ordinary, extraordinary.
 Whatever they are doing creatively, they always aim to bring a playful approach.

 Between them, they have over twenty years’ experience as facilitators and event organisers.
-They are seasoned Event Managers for the main festival and have run several Playful Being workshops for the Fringe.
+They are seasoned Event Managers for the main festival and this is their second year as producers of the Fringe.

 To complete the 2020 Fringe Application Form, please click here.

 We would love to see a glimpse of what our audiences will get to see, so please send us a video or showreel as an example of your work, if you can.
 You can upload this via the online Application Form.